soudegesu/blog/content/past/2017-02-28-pyenv-virtualenv.en.md

 ### Specify anaconda version

 Install anaconda with `pyenv install` command.
-By using pyenv, you can install various Python distributions.
+It is available to install various python distributions by using `pyenv`.

 {{< highlight bash "linenos=inline" >}}
 pyenv install anaconda3-4.1.0